Adequate and appropriate indemnity insurance

 If you are an SRA authorised body, we set a minimum level of insurance you are required to hold.
 This does not necessarily mean such cover would be considered adequate and appropriate in all cases and therefore you should consider the right insurance cover for your firm, having regard to the guidance below.

-If you are a freelance solicitor or in a non-commercial body, the obligation to have adequate and appropriate insurance only arises if you provide reserved legal services to the public.
+If you are a freelance solicitor or in a non-commercial body, the obligation to have adequate and appropriate insurance only arises if you provide reserved legal services.
 However, once the obligation has arisen it applies to all of your services to clients whether reserved or non-reserved.

 When assessing whether the professional indemnity insurance you have in place is ‘adequate and appropriate’ we will want to see evidence that you have made a reasonable and rational assessment of the appropriate level and wider terms of professional indemnity insurance cover required.
 We will take into account a range of factors.
 We would therefore suggest that you consider these factors when arranging or assessing your insurance requirements.
 They include: